elishatofunmi/elishatofunmi/README.md

 I am an Innovative AI Engineer/researcher with 6 years of experience in application design, architectural road map, development, testing and production level deployment on GPUs and TPUs.
 I am experienced in writing efficient and reproducible codes and algorithms, as well as building and re-using complex neural networks.
 I do have a comprehensive/ practical understanding of applied ML in sports, health, fin-tech, agriculture and music.

-- Fun facts about me, I speak 3 different musical instrument and I love maths.
+Fun facts about me,
+- I speak 3 different musical instrument,
+- I crave for knowledge, and,
+- I love math.

 Connect with me via